edespino/cloudberry-site/docs/sql-stmts/create-external-table.md

 **`READABLE | WRITABLE`**

 Specifies the type of external table, readable being the default.
-Readable external tables are used for loading data into Cloudberry Database.
+Readable external tables are used for loading data into Apache Cloudberry.
 Writable external tables are used for unloading data.

 **`WEB`**

-Creates a readable or writable external web table definition in Cloudberry Database.
+Creates a readable or writable external web table definition in Apache Cloudberry.
 There are two forms of readable external web tables – those that access files via the `http://` protocol or those that access data by running OS commands.
 Writable external web tables output data to an executable program that can accept an input stream of data.
 External web tables are not rescannable during query execution.

 The `s3` protocol does not support external web tables.
 You can, however, create an external web table that runs a third-party tool to read data from or write data to S3 directly.

 **`TEMPORARY | TEMP`**

-If specified, creates a temporary readable or writable external table definition in Cloudberry Database.
+If specified, creates a temporary readable or writable external table definition in Apache Cloudberry.
 Temporary external tables exist in a special schema; you cannot specify a schema name when you create the table.
 Temporary external tables are automatically dropped at the end of a session.

 An existing permanent table with the same name is not visible to the current session while the temporary table exists, unless you reference the permanent table with its schema-qualified name.